LaunchCodeEducation/intro-to-programming-csharp/src/chapters/errors-and-debugging/debugging-logic-errors.rst

 ::

    Temp in degrees C:  100
-   Degrees K: 11273.15
+   Degrees K: 100273.15

 Wait what?
 This is another sneaky logic error.
-In line 4, we are performing concatenation with our new variable, rather than printing any results.
+In **Line 4**, we are performing concatenation with our new variable, rather than printing any results.
 If we want to print the results of the calculation, we should make a variable to *become* the results of our calculations

 .. sourcecode:: csharp